cloudant-labs/slate/docs2017/src/api/document.md

 {:codeblock}

-The response contains the ID and the new revision of the document, or an error message if the update failed.
+The response contains the ID and the new revision of the document, if any, or an error message if the purge request failed.

 If the purge request succeeds, the HTTP response code is [`201`](http.html#201) or [`202`](http.html#202).